grafana/sigma-rule-deployment/actions/deploy/README.md

 - Alerting: Access to alert rules provisioning API
 - Alerting: Set provisioning status

-A fresh deployment will delete all existing alerts in the Grafana folder specified in the config file and then create all the alerts existing in the deployment folder.
+A fresh deployment (`fresh_deploy`) will delete all existing alert rules in the Grafana Alert folder specified in the config file and then create all the alerts existing in the deployment folder.
 This is therefore a destructive action and should be used with caution.
 It is meant to be used when the alerts are to be re-deployed from scratch after a deployment drift.
 The advised way of using this mode is via a manually triggered workflow.
+Ensure a dedicated Grafana Alert folder is used for this purpose.

 ## Outputs
 | Name             | Description                                                                |